 The master bath features dual vanities, a stand-alone tub, and a glass-enclosed shower.

-A conversation pit located by the pool brings a touch of mid-century to this modern oasis.
+A waterfront conversation pit brings a touch of midcentury glamour to this modern oasis in Miami Beach.

 The outdoor kitchen and lounge area are located underneath an immense canopy.

 Iridescent blue mosaic tiles cover the infinity-edge pool and spa providing a colorful contrast to the home's mostly neutral color scheme.